 Alex and Karla Watt

-Coordinators for Wycliffe Scotland and working remotely with the Maiadomu translation team in Papua New Guinea
+Working from Scotland with the Maiadomu translation team in Papua New Guinea

-‘I trained as a physicist, and I never thought that God could use me in Bible translation,’ says Alex Watt, one of the Coordinators for Wycliffe Scotland.
+‘I trained as a physicist, and I never thought that God could use me in Bible translation,’ says Alex Watt.
 ‘I worked in radiation safety and latterly as a medical physicist in the National Health Service overseeing quality assurance for breast screening equipment units in Scotland.’

 ‘Recently, I realized that my journey with Wycliffe began nearly 40 years ago.’
 Alex learnt about Wycliffe when he was invited to a Wycliffe prayer group that was connected to his church in Linlithgow.
 ‘The decision to join that group was life-changing in many ways!
 Not only was it the beginning of a life-long interest in Bible translation, but I met my first wife, Joyce, there.’